David Sheppard: Writing

 Beginning in the mid-1950s, Sheppard wrote a weekly column for Woman's Own, 520 words a week, "trying to make one point that had something to say about the everyday God in an accessible way".
 His column continued for 17 years.
 He wrote several books: Built As a City in 1974 about urban mission, Bias to the Poor in 1983, and two autobiographies, Parson's Pitch in 1964 and Steps Along Hope Street in 2002 (named after the street in Liverpool which links the Anglican and Roman Catholic cathedrals).

 Personal life

 In 1957 Sheppard married Grace Isaac, a daughter of a clergyman, whom he had met at Cambridge.
 Their only child, Jenny (now Sinclair), was born in 1962.
+Jenny was the founder director of Together for the Common Good, a charity which supports collaborative work in the fields of religious understanding and community capacity building.

 In December 2003, Sheppard announced that he had been suffering from colorectal cancer for the previous two years.
 He died on 5 March 2005, the day before what would have been his 76th birthday.
 He was survived by his wife and daughter.
 After a funeral near his retirement home at West Kirby on the Wirral, his ashes were buried in Liverpool Cathedral, with a memorial service at the cathedral in May 2005.
 Lady Sheppard died of cancer on 10 November 2010, aged 75.